Glazed Baked Onions

 - 4 large Vidalia or pure white onions, cut in half

-Combine all the ingredients except the last 2 in a small sauce pan.
-Heat gently, stirring, until the margarine and agave nectar are smoothly blended.
+Combine all the ingredients except the onions and breadcrumbs in a small saucepan.
+Heat gently, stirring, until all are smoothly blended.
 Remove from the heat.

 Cover and bake for 45 minutes to 1 hour, or until the onions are tender when pierced with a fork.
 Once or twice during this time, spoon some of the liquid from the bottom of the baking dish over the onions.

-Sprinkle the onions with wheat germ and bake, uncovered, for an additional 10 to 15 minutes, or until most of the liquid has been absorbed.
+Sprinkle the onions with breadcrumbs and bake, uncovered, for an additional 10 to 15 minutes, or until most of the liquid has been absorbed.
 Serve at once or keep warm until needed.